How do I pay?

 What airport do I fly into?

-Be sure to schedule your flights so that you arrive in Rochester, NY (ROC – Greater Rochester International Airport) between 7am and 9pm EST (Eastern Standard Time).
-Transportation to campus will be provided ONLY on this date and these times.
+Be sure to schedule your flights so that you arrive in Rochester, NY (ROC – Greater Rochester International Airport) EST (Eastern Standard Time).
+Transportation to campus will be provided ONLY Saturday, August 17, 2019 between 7am and 9pm.
 We can also provide pick up within this same time frame if you arrive at the Rochester Amtrak Station, Greyhound Rochester Bus Station and Megabus Stop Rochester.

 Who will pick me up at the airport?